micaelenn/micaelen.com/apps/api-web/README.md

 **2. Generate structure**

-Run the `plop` command at the root of the directory and enter the name of the entity.
+Run the `plop` command at the root of the directory and enter the name of the new endpoint.